drojosr/pruebaWalmart/MARIANO_README.md

 ./pruebaWalmart/Deployment/kedro/data/08_reporting/top_10_worst_game.csv
 ```
 ### Top 10 best/worst games/company
-Finally, I used the resultConsoles catalalog to obtain:
+And for the last two functions, I used the resultConsoles catalalog to obtain:
 - The top 10 best games for each console/company.
 - The worst 10 games for each console/company.
 ```